 What Is the Difference Between Barbecuing and Grilling?

 Mostly, time.
 Specifically, how long it takes to cook your food, and the type of heat you’re using to do it.

 grilling, think of that quick and easy summer meal that satisfies your hungry crowd of guests in less than an hour—like throwing some chicken legs on the grill to sear up fast, with high and direct heat.
 If you’re not a chicken person, some other meats compatible with grilling are steaks, pork chops, hamburgers and hot dogs, or seafood.
 If you don’t eat meat at all, vegetables are great for grilling, too!When you think of

-Grilling might be easy, but the fast cooking process means your food can be easily burned, so it’s important to keep an eye on the grill.
-(If you’re in the market for a new one, check out our guide to types of grills, and CNET’s picks for Best Grills for 2020.)
+Grilling might be easy, but the fast cooking process means your food can be easily burned, so it’s important to keep an eye on the grill, and to learn a few basics like when to use the grill lid and the difference between direct and indirect heat:

 Barbecuing, on the other hand, means you’re cooking your food low and slow.
 Rather than using direct heat—like with grilling—the indirect heat and smoke produced from the burning of wood or coal fuels the BBQ cooking process.
 This is a typical style of cooking for cuts of meat like ribs, brisket, or pork shoulder.
 It can take up to a few hours, but patience is rewarded with tender, juicy, melt-in-your-mouth meat that can only be accomplished with this method.
 Just be sure to keep your guests happy with some snacks while they’re anxiously waiting.